-Milwaukee Mental Health Task Force - Nominations for 2016 Karen Avery Award
+Milwaukee Mental Health Task Force - Nominations for 2017 Karen Avery Award

-The Milwaukee Mental Health Task Force is seeking nominations for the third annual Karen Avery Award, which recognizes an individual who has demonstrated a commitment to advancing the rights of people with disabilities and to the consumer movement.
+The Milwaukee Mental Health Task Force is seeking nominations for the fourth annual Karen Avery Award, which recognizes an individual who has demonstrated a commitment to advancing the rights of people with disabilities and to the peer movement.
 We are especially interested in nominees who have been active in advancing the rights and independence of people with mental illness.
-In 2014, the first Karen Avery Award was presented to Phillip Corona, an Independent Living Services Coordinator at Independence First and a Certified Peer Specialist.
-In 2015, the second Karen Avery Award was presented to Melissa Butts, Coordinator of the Peerlink Program at NAMI Greater Milwaukee and a Certified Peer Specialist.